Chile market snapshot

 The Australia-Chile Free Trade Agreement entered into force on 6 March 2009.
 It was Australia's fifth FTA and the first with a Latin American country.

 The FTA covers goods, services and investment.
-By 2015, all tariffs will be eliminated except sugar, which retains a tariff of six per cent for Australian exports to Chile.
+From 1 January 2015, all tariffs were eliminated except sugar, which retains a tariff of six per cent for Australian exports to Chile.
 Since its entry into force there has been a significant increase in Australian companies operating in Chile and expanding their business in Latin America more broadly.

 Key interests and benefits

-- Elimination of tariffs on all existing merchandise trade by 2015
+- Elimination of tariffs on all existing merchandise trade from 1 January 2015

 - National treatment for Australian goods, services and suppliers in the Chilean market for procurements above agreed value thresholds.

 - Locks in both sides' liberal services and investment regimes.

 - Locks in both sides' high standards of IP protection for patents, trademarks, geographical indications and copyright.

 Inaugural Australia-Chile Economic Leadership Forum